Cuisinart CMW-70 Microwave Review

 The Cuisinart CMW-70 is a very small microwave.
 It's not a bad option for small spaces, but it doesn't heat food very quickly and doesn't have a mute function.
 However, the GE JES1072HSS is around the same size, heats food somewhat faster, and has a mute option.
 If you want a much faster small microwave, consider the Toshiba EM925A5A-BS or the high-end LG LMC0975ST.
 The very smallest microwaves we've tested don't have steam sensors, but if you want that feature, the Toshiba EM131A5C-BS is pretty small.

-If you're looking for a recommendation, check out the best microwaves and the best over-the-range microwaves.
+If you're looking for a recommendation, check out the best microwaves, the best over-the-range microwaves, and the best budget and cheap microwaves.

 Test Results